sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 Since lock-based methods add additional overhead and require a complex implementation, there are also lock-free methods that rely on atomic operations and memory models to enable concurrent access without using traditional locks<d-cite key="steinmetz2020more"></d-cite>.
 While lock-free algorithms can be challenging to implement correctly, they can provide better performance than lock-based approaches while still ensuring thread safety.

 One technique often used in lock-free implementations is **virtual loss**, which reduces redundant exploration by dynamically adjusting UCT scores.
 If naive parallel rollouts are performed with multiple workers, all workers may redundantly select the same promising path in the search tree.
 Virtual loss mitigates this by temporarily reducing the UCT score of nodes currently being explored, encouraging workers to diversify their trajectories.
 Specifically, it temporarily assumes that ongoing rollouts at a given node will result in zero reward, reducing the likelihood of other threads selecting the same node until its rollouts are completed and backpropagated.

-To illustrate how virtual loss improves parallel rollouts in MCTS, consider the following diagram from Yang et al. It contrasts two scenarios: (a) naive parallelization without virtual loss, where multiple workers redundantly explore the same paths, and (b) parallelization with virtual loss, where workers are guided to explore distinct trajectories.
-The diagram highlights how virtual loss alters the UCT score to promote diverse exploration and mitigate redundant computation.

 To illustrate how virtual loss promotes exploration of diverse trajectories in MCTS, consider the following diagram from Yang et al., which compares naive parallelization without virtual loss and parallelization with virtual loss.
 Virtual loss dynamically reduces UCT scores for nodes being explored, encouraging workers to take distinct search paths and avoid redundant computation.